rng-guy/NFSMWBartender/README.txt

  • Deleting this file also disables the fix for slower roadblock and Heavy / LeaderStrategy spawns.

- • All vehicles you specify to replace the HeavyStrategy 3 spawns (the ramming SUVs) should each have a low "MAXIMUM_AI_SPEED" value (the vanilla SUVs use 50) assigned to them in their "aivehicle" VltEd entries; otherwise, they might cause stability issues by joining the pursuit long-term after their ramming attempt(s), effectively circumventing the global cop-spawn limit.
+ • All vehicles you specify to replace the HeavyStrategy 3 spawns (the ramming SUVs) should each have low "MAXIMUM_AI_SPEED" values (the vanilla SUVs use 50) assigned to them in their "aivehicle" VltEd entries; otherwise, they might cause stability issues by joining the pursuit long-term after their ramming attempt(s), effectively circumventing the global cop-spawn limit.

  • All vehicles you specify to replace Cross in LeaderStrategy 5 / 7 should each not be used by any other cop elsewhere.
-If another cop uses the same vehicle as Cross, no LeaderStrategy will be able to spawn as long as that cop is present in the pursuit.
+If another cop uses the same vehicle as Cross, no LeaderStrategy will be able to spawn as long as that cop is present anywhere in the pursuit.

 Regarding UNCATEGORISED FEATURES ("BartenderSettings\Basic\Others.ini"):